Virtual meeting with David Henig and Alex Andreou

 He is a former UK Government Civil Servant.
 Since June 2016 helping the UK build an independent trade policy.
 Previously three years leading UK Government work on TTIP agreement between EU and US, including extensive engagement on regulatory chapters.

 Prior to working in Government he spent 13 years in the private sector as a consultant, manager, and business development specialist, with Capgemini and Serco.

 Specialties: Trade, international regulation, international business policy, business development, strategy, general consulting.

-Alex has spoken to us before.
+Alex has spoken to us before in July 2021.
 Details here.

 Born in Greece, Alex has been living in the UK for many years and is a man of many parts.
 He is best known to us for his writings, being a regular contributor to the Guardian and New Statesman, among others.
 You may have come across him through Remaniacs and its more recent incarnation, Oh God what now!
 Among his many other talents he is trained in law and economics and is an actor (Sturdy Beggars Theatre Company), and he enjoys cooking and writing about it.
 He is the inaugural winner of the Jane Grigson Award for his book The Magic Bayleaf.

 You can attend free of charge.
 However we welcome voluntary donations, which help fund our activities.
 If you wish to donate, please click here: